-Huawei and ZTE pose threat to U.S. security, says Intelligence Committee reportAlex Wagner - Deputy Managing Editor, News Desk
+Huawei and ZTE pose threat to U.S. security, says Intelligence Committee reportAlex Wagner - Editorial Director of News and Content

 A draft report created by the U.S. House of Representatives Intelligence Committee has named both Huawei and ZTE as potential security threats and recommends that both companies be blocked from the U.S. market.
 The report has been crafted after the Committee spent 11 months investigating the two companies.
 Reuters says that in the report, the Committee claims that neither Huawei nor ZTE complied with requests for certain documents, including ones related to their relationships and interactions with the Chinese government.
 It's also said that the group received "credible accusations" claiming that Huawei could be guilty of bribery, corruption and copyright infringement.
 Huawei and ZTE are said to be long-term security risks due to the equipment and services that they offer, and the report says that they pose a threat because they "cannot be trusted to be free of foreign state influence."